Factor of safety: Reserve factor

 A measure of strength frequently used in Europe is the reserve factor (RF).
 With the strength and applied loads expressed in the same units, the reserve factor is defined in one of two ways, depending on the industry:

 The applied loads have many factors, including factors of safety applied.

 Yield and ultimate calculations

 For ductile materials (e.g. most metals), it is often required that the factor of safety be checked against both yield and ultimate strengths.
 The yield calculation will determine the safety factor until the part starts to deform plastically.
 The ultimate calculation will determine the safety factor until failure.
-On brittle materials these values are often so close as to be indistinguishable, so it is usually acceptable to only calculate the ultimate safety factor.
+In brittle materials the yield and ultimate strengths are often so close as to be indistinguishable, so it is usually acceptable to only calculate the ultimate safety factor.